 In this state-of-the-art facility, PHS students gain experience with all phases of the manufacturing process, taking projects from conception to completion.
 They design projects using industry-standard CAD programs, then create three-dimensional models, and finally produce and finish projects using CNC mills, lathes, and routers.
 They also can learn metal fabrication in a professional welding training facility, and gain experience with an entire automation system through an industrial robot.

-Students in Project Lead the Way classes can earn college credits from the Milwaukee School of Engineering, and several vocational programs carry credits from Lakeshore Technical College.
+Among those to benefit from the facility are students in our Project Lead the Way engineering classes, who are able to create tangible representations of their designs.
+Classes are taught by PLTW-certified teachers.
+PHS students can earn college credits from the Milwaukee School of Engineering, and several vocational programs carry credits from Lakeshore Technical College.

+The pioneering center opened in 2011 thanks to a partnership involving Lakeshore Technical College, the Plymouth School District, the City of Plymouth and area businesses.
 More than half of the initial cost of the $1.2 million project was covered by a grant from the U.S. Economic Development Administration.
 The city of Plymouth provided an additional $250,000 in economic development funds, along with $280,000 in in-kind donations from LTC and the school district.